TickTeam/guide-tt/ticktick_web_app/how_to_add_a_new_list.md

 ###How to add a new list?

-1.Click the “＋” icon near “List” on the left panel.
+1.Click the “＋” near “List” on the left panel.

-2.Enter a list name and select a color.
+2.Input a list name and select a color.